 - Always choose the most expansive route from moment to moment because the most expansive route can change from moment to moment, which will then allow one to always remain in the moment and it is only in the present moment that one can access the magic.

-^ Formlessness is an understanding that everything and everyone is constantly shifting, expanding, contracting, dividing, combining, changing, evolving, aging, in flux, etc. Current existence and everything contained within it is not fixed, therefore, to assume and assert a fixed form or identity based on one’s beliefs, feelings, doings, past experiences, possessions, relationship title, and even race, ethnicity, nation, and/or gender not only limits one’s expansion but also creates an ingrained separation from the world in which we all reside.
+^ Formlessness is an understanding that everything and everyone is constantly shifting, expanding, contracting, dividing, combining, changing, evolving, aging, in flux, etc. Current existence and everything contained within it is not fixed, therefore, to assume and assert a fixed form or identity based on one’s beliefs, feelings, doings, past experiences, possessions, relationship title, and, also, race, ethnicity, nation, and/or gender not only limits one’s expansion but creates an ingrained separation from the multiple realities that shape the world in which we all reside.
 A simple way to determine how you identify is to answer the following question: “Who are you?”
 Pay attention to how you are inclined to reply.
 Do you reply with your occupation or pursuits?
 I am an artist, for example.
 Or maybe you identify with your past experiences, whether it be achievements or traumas?
 I am an incest survivor.
 Do you identify with a feeling?
 I am a happy person.
 Do you reply with beliefs and principles you regard as truths?
 I am love.
-Do you identify with your possessions?
-I am a millionaire.
+Do you identify with your possessions or lack thereof?
+I am poor.
 Do you reply with your relationship to another?
 I am a mother.
 Or perhaps you simply say, “I’m an American,” or “I’m a woman,” or, even more undeniably, “I’m a human being.”
 And there’s nothing wrong with any of these forms of identification.
-Many of them are, after all, factual.
+Many of them are, after all, factual (factual within systems that predetermine our identities as indisputable facts).
 I would simply ask myself if it’s really true, is this really who I am?
 And what does it mean to be a woman, or an American, or a happy person, etc.?
 Does it create expectations and limitations and define how I interact with myself and hence, others?
 Does it protect me in any way?
 Is it keeping me safe?
 What am I afraid of losing and/or becoming?
 How does it serve me?
 Am I trying to prove something?
 How do I use it as an excuse?
 Does it justify certain behaviors?
 Does it give me a sense of value or worth?
 And on the flip side, ask yourself what would be possible if I didn’t have this identity?
 Who would I be?
-What could I achieve and who could I become?
+What could I realize and who could I become?
 (These types of inquiries and investigations of self are expanded upon in the coaching practice of Michael Blomsterberg and The Work of Byron Katie.)
 As mentioned at the beginning of this footnote, everything, including myself (my physical body as well as how I feel and regard myself, which informs how I perceive and interact with the world), is constantly shifting from moment to moment, or from situation to situation, as I gain more experience and understanding, and is often dependent on my environment and the people in it, etc. Therefore, if I maintain a fixed identity, I will at some point be in resistance to the inevitable flow of all that is, creating fear, anxiety, anger, resentment, depression, frustration, repression, and suffering.
 Hence, it is more accurate, as well as less painful, to understand that my identity is formless and who I am can simply be described as beingness or awareness and/or consciousness.
 This notion of formlessness applies not only to individuals but to groups and movements as well, such as The Revolution.
 (A straightforward and thorough book on identity and identification is Eckhart Tolle’s A New Earth.
 If you are not inclined towards mainstream spiritual reading and/or you lean more towards critical theory and art, check out Deleuze and Guattari’s Anti-Oedipus.
 These two books are extremely different in terms of style, flavor, and subject matter but both address the same issue of ego-loss and disentangling oneself of beliefs to enable a greater freedom from the repression of self by self.)^

 ^ Michel Foucault, Preface to Anti-Oedipus: Capitalism and Schizophrenia, by Gilles Deleuze and Felix Guattari (1972, Minneapolis, MN: University of Minnesota Press, 1983), xiii.
-At the end of the Preface to Deleuze and Guattari’s Anti-Oedipus, Foucault lists seven principles to the art of living counter to all forms of fascism, which includes the footnoted quote.
-I reference these principles often because all seven guidelines embody this notion of operating from a place of abundance and it is significant to note that over 40 years after its inception, they are still remarkable and pertinent today.
+At the end of the Preface to Deleuze and Guattari’s Anti-Oedipus, Foucault lists seven principles to the "art of living counter to all forms of fascism," which includes the footnoted quote.
+I reference these principles often because all seven guidelines embody this notion of operating from a place of abundance and it is significant to note that 45 years after its inception, they are still remarkable and pertinent today.
 A quick and simplified way to illustrate operating from a place of abundance (read Definition of Abundance, tab above, for an in depth understanding) is to perceive it in contrast to operating from a place of lack or a place of fear, which then generates reactive behavior and modes of being.
 I will use the last principle Foucault lists as an example: “Do not become enamored of power.”
 The only way one can achieve lasting defense against enamoration of power is to realize that all the power you need is already contained within you.
 Once you come to this profound awareness—that you have always been abundant with power (which is a process in itself, described in detail under How to Operate from Abundance, tab above)—you will no longer seek it outside of yourself.
 Individuals and groups who desire power are those who feel they do not have any; hence, they are operating from a place of lack, which creates ingrained fear, which leads to reactive behavior and modes of being, often in the form of O&R (oppression & repression) of others.
 It is also this insight that will allow for heartfelt empathy and compassion for those still seeking a sensation of power outside of themselves, sometimes in the flagrant magnitude of violently O&R-ing masses of people and sometimes on a smaller scale of simple and seemingly benign shit talking: it is only because these people O&R themselves and talk shit to themselves that they then inflict it on others (how you treat others is a direct reflection of how you treat yourself).
 The footnoted Foucault principle as well as the remaining five principles to the art of living counter to all forms of fascism can be understood in a similar fashion within the framework of operating from a place of abundance.^

 Principle 1 of The Revolution: